kfc0105/CSC173-Final-Project/README.md

   - [ ] number of categories @
   - [ ]

-- [ ] Filter by categories by either adding on to the search or drop down menu @
+- [ ] Filter by categories by either adding on to the search or drop down menu @Kenta

 - [ ] Add tips.json's "text": "" attribute to the "yelp_filtered_to_santa_barbara.json" @Julian
   - [ ] Display the quick tip on to the tool tip when hovering over the circles on the map @Julian